 The materials used to make a grill affect its durability and how well it can retain heat.
 Ceramic retains heat very well, making it a good choice for smokers that cook low and slow.
 But metal—either iron or steel—grills that are lined with a porcelain enamel provide strong heat retention as well—and at less cost.
 You also want a great grate.
 Like a cast-iron skillet, cast-iron grates retain heat and displace it effectively, preventing your food from sticking.

 Have you sized things up properly?

-Whether you want to grill at the campsite or lakeside, here is the best portable grill for cooking on the go.
+Whether you want to grill in the backyard, on the balcony, or from a truck bed, at the campsite or the lakeside, here is the best portable grill for cooking on the go.

-Best portable grill for campers: Coleman RoadTrip 285 Portable Propane Grill
+Best overall: Coleman RoadTrip 285 Portable Propane Grill

 Cooking over a campfire is charming and fun.
 But it can also be frustrating trying to manage the uneven heat of an open flame.
 This Coleman portable gas grill provides up to 20,000 BTUs of steady cooking power from three adjustable burners underneath 285 square inches of cooking space.
 That’s easily enough room for a full dinner for four, fitting five burgers, and several skewers of veggies at once.
 And yet this camping grill packs up nicely.
 It’s heavy at more than 45 pounds, but its handy legs and useful side tables fold down into a wheelable package, much like a rolling suitcase.